emilyst/home/README.md

 Setup
 -----

-To use this, `git-clone(1)` is not recommended.
-The home directory already exists, so we don't need to create a working tree, and an unqualified `git clone` would also set up the default Git directory, in either case.
+To set up, `git-clone(1)` is not recommended.
+The home directory already exists, so we don't need to create a new working tree, as `git-clone(1)` would do.
+An unqualified `git clone` would also set up the default Git directory.
 I don't want either of those things to happen.

-Instead, I treat my home directory as an existing repository to initialize with `git-init(1)` and add a remote to.
-I also need to use a non-default Git directory which won't be found by Git automatically.
+Instead, I treat my home directory as an existing working tree to initialize with `git-init(1)` and add a remote to.
+I also use a non-default Git directory which won't be found by Git automatically.
-This will prevent most tooling from seeing it unless told where to look.
+This will prevent most tooling from seeing my home directory as a repository under most circumstances.

-To do this, I explicitly set the Git directory and the Git working tree for all commands which manipulate the home repository.
-I use an alias which conveniently sets all these for every command which pertains to the home repository, no matter what directory I'm in.
+To do this, I explicitly set the Git directory and the Git working tree for all Git commands which manipulate the home repository.
+I use an alias which conveniently sets all these.
 I call it `home`, simply enough.

     alias home="git --work-tree=$HOME --git-dir=$HOME/.home.git"

 Note that this sets the Git directory under "`$HOME/.home.git`" instead of "`$HOME/.git`."
 That effectively both hides the Git configuration from both its own tooling (unless the `home` alias is used) and from normal directory listings.
+Another very neat thing about this alias is that it will refer to the home repository, even if I'm in another Git repository at the time.

-With this in mind, let's see how a first-time setup works on a recent version of Git.
+With this in mind, let's see how a first-time setup works using a recent version of Git.
 Assume first that Git is installed and that SSH auth to GitHub is established.
-Then, run the following.
+Then, I run the following.

     alias home="git --work-tree=$HOME --git-dir=$HOME/.home.git"
     home init